 Your cheesecake filling should look pretty fluffy when you pour it into the baking dish, and it will puff up considerably as it bakes.
 Remember to use a water bath and cool the cheesecake in the oven, with the door ajar.

 And that’s pretty much it about cheesecake.
 It does have cheese in it, but it’s not the kind of cheese you expect.
-It’s white, fresh, unsalted cheese and it makes for a very light and delicious dessert, despite having the work ‘cheese’ in its name.
+It’s white, fresh, unsalted cheese and it makes for a very light and delicious dessert, despite having the word ‘cheese’ in its name.